anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 #### 6.3.4.1 server information
 First, a table describes the information for each server in the resource pool should be provided.

+Multiple instances are expected, one instance for each server.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|